-Priming Your Charged Fire Hawk[TM].
 If you have followed the preceding instructions your firearm will now be charged with Black Powder or Pyrodex and a projectile will be firmly seated against the powder charge.
 Your ramrod will be marked to the exact seating depth allowing you to ensure that each future projectile is seated in the same careful manner.
-The striker handle of your Fire Hawk will be in the "Safety" position.

 Do not prime the firearm until you are actually ready to fire and you have double checked to ensure that the striker handle is in the "cocked" position, the thumb safety is engaged (fully rearward) and ramrod has been removed from the bore.
 Thompson/Center does not recommend priming the firearm until the instant before actual firing.
-Carrying a charged, primed Fire Hawk can be dangerous.
-ACCIDENTAL DISCHARGE IS A CONSTANT HAZARD WHICH, IF IT OCCURS, CAN CAUSE INJURY AND/OR DEATH TO THE SHOOTER OR BYSTANDERS AND DAMAGE TO PROPERTY.
-The only safe way to guard against an accidental discharge is to carry your Fire Hawk unprimed, with the striker in the "cocked" position and the thumb safety engaged (fully rearward).
+Carrying a charged, primed in-line muzzleloader can be dangerous.
+ACCIDENTAL DISCHARGE IS A CONSTANT HAZARD WHICH, IF IT OCCURS, CAN CAUSE INJURY AND/OR DEATH TO THE SHOOTER OR BYSTAND-ERS AND DAMAGE TO PROPERTY.
+The only safe way to guard against an accidental discharge is to carry your in-line muzzleloader unprimed, with the striker in the "cocked" position and the thumb safety engaged (fully rearward).

-WHEN YOU ARE READY TO FIRE YOUR Fire HawkTM, PRIME IT AS SHOWN IN PHOTO "G" below.
+WHEN YOU ARE READY TO FIRE YOUR T/C In-Line Muzzleloader, PRIME IT AS SHOWN IN PHOTO "G".

-With the striker in the "cocked" position and the safety engaged (fully rearward) hold the Fire Hawk with the muzzle pointed in a safe direction and press the No.11 percussion cap down tightly onto the nipple.
+With the striker in the "cocked" position and the safety engaged (fully rearward) hold the in-line muzzleloader with the muzzle pointed in a safe direction and press the musket cap or the No.11 Percussion cap down tightly onto the nipple.
 Slide the thumb safety fully forward to disengage it.
 The rifle is now ready to fire.
-RAISE THE Fire Hawk^{IM} AND FIRE THE SHOT!
+RAISE THE MUZZLELOADER AND FIRE THE SHOT!